 In fact, the forces of change mean the status quo isn’t even an option.
 Investors are willing to fund closed containment salmon aquaculture because it’s well-suited to present and future market needs:

 - Global demand is increasing rapidly while open ocean global aquaculture is reaching limits and cannot keep up.

 - Closed containment salmon farming solves the environmental impact problems caused by current open ocean farming.

 The ‘Namgis First Nation was one of the first to recognize the facts and set out to test the feasibility of closed containment farming as a sustainable alternative.
-They launched Kuterra – a pilot scale venture to grow Atlantic salmon on land – and they have been successfully growing and selling quality salmon at a premium market price for more than five years.
+They launched Kuterra – a pilot scale venture to grow Atlantic salmon on land – and they have been successfully growing and selling quality salmon at a premium market price for over three years.